-- Major Projects and Transformation Branch oversees major AER projects and transformation initiatives.
+- Major Projects and Transformation Branch oversees major AER projects, transformation initiatives, and cumulative effects management.

 - Regulatory Development and Economics Branch ensures we deliver consistent, predictable, and transparent regulatory change.
 This branch implements practical operating procedures for regulatory development and reports on energy statistics, including reporting on Alberta’s current and future energy supply and demand to ensure optimal regulatory decision-making.